dumux/dumux/examples/shallowwaterfriction/README.md

                          RoughChannelSpatialParams<FVGridGeometry, Scalar, VolumeVariables>>
 {
 ```
-we introduce using declarations that are derived from the property system which we need in this class
+We introduce using declarations that are derived from the property system which we need in this class
 ```cpp
     using ThisType = RoughChannelSpatialParams<FVGridGeometry, Scalar, VolumeVariables>;
     using ParentType = FVSpatialParams<FVGridGeometry, Scalar, ThisType>;